Lulu (singer): TV shows

 Lulu appeared three times on Show of the Week, twice in 1969 and once in 1972.
 In early 1978, she was the regular guest on The Les Dawson Show on BBC1.
 From 1999 to 2000, Lulu hosted 14 episodes of Red Alert with the National Lottery.

 Lulu has also appeared in a number of TV specials, including one with Bruce Forsyth in 1974 and Lulu's Big Show in 1993 taped at Glasgow's Tramway.
 Another special in 1999 was dedicated to Lulu's life and career.

+Lulu also lent her voice to the cartoon Nellie the Elephant, voicing the titular character and singing the theme song.

+Lulu appeared in a one-off episode of Heartbeat in November 2002, titled "Harmony", as singer Deborah Vine, mother of a rising star who becomes pregnant.
+She sings "To Sir, With Love" at a concert, and is joined on stage later by her daughter.